mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 4 Cr7500 Ally
 5 Cr10000 Weapon
 6 Cr25000 CHA +1
-7 Cr50000 Ship’s Boat or two Ship Shares
+7 Cr50000 Ship's Boat or two Ship Shares

 This career includes all members of an interstellar navy that patrols space between